arjundavis/python-Tsunami-Vanguard/README.md

 # python-Tsunami-Vanguard
-A non-official python GUI for the Spectra Physics' Vanguard and Tsunami laser (and its model lok-to-clock 3930)
+A non-official python GUI for the Spectra Physics' Vanguard and Tsunami (Millenia pump) laser (and its model lok-to-clock 3930)

 -------------------------------------------------------
 Config used for testing :